sub0xdai/sub0xdai/README.md

 ## 🔐 Security | 💻 Systems | 🐧 Linux | 🤖 Automation
 ---
-### About Me

-Sales professional who pivoted to tech.
+Sales guy who pivoted to tech.
 Command-line environments and system operations.
 Enjoys coding.
 Currently pursuing a Bachelor's in Cybersecurity.
 Enjoyer of all the linux.

 Main OS: arch, windows 11